-- 7.1 When you contact us in relation to a Damp and Mould issue we will: - Complete a property assessment with you by telephone when you report a problem to ensure we have enough information and to update our records. - If the outcome shows that condensation is likely to be causing the problem we will discuss ways in which you can make changes to improve the situation. - 7.2 If the outcome shows that damp is likely to be present in your home, we will - Fix the problem if it is our responsibility and to advise the tenants of how to resolve the issue if it is a lifestyle issue and not a problem with the building - Carry out a full property inspection which will include reviewing your heating, drainage, rainwater goods, damp proof course and loft insulation, where the problem is not as easy to identify - Do a full property survey, including an inspection of cavity wall insulation, thermal imaging, take damp and humidity measurements and carry out an underground survey via CCTV if appropriate.
-We will evaluate the results of the survey to establish the cause of the problem and advise you of the remedial action we will take, steps you should take and any further work that is required in the future, together with a timeframe for this. - Offer a damp and mould leaflet prior to each visit arranged in connection with these issues.
+- Tackle fuel poverty through a range of initiatives, identifying individuals or families who are most vulnerable and in need - Replacing inefficient heating with traditional or renewable heating, insulation programmes and whole property 'retrofit works' which address all areas which affect the warmth of your home - Investigate the possibility of providing secure drying areas in communal flat blocks to reduce the need to dry washing on radiators or inside flats - 6.4 When you contact us in relation to a damp and mould issue we will: - Complete a property assessment with you by telephone when you report a problem to ensure we have enough information and to update our records. - If the outcome shows that condensation is likely to be causing the problem we will discuss ways in which you can make changes to improve the situation - 6.5 If the outcome shows that damp or high levels of condensation are likely to be present in your home, we will: - Fix the problem if it is our responsibility and to advise the tenants of how to resolve the issue if there are factors outside of our control and not a specific problem with the building - Carry out a full property inspection which will include reviewing your heating, drainage, rainwater goods, damp proof course and loft insulation, where the problem is not as easy to identify - We have limited use of drone thermal imaging surveys and also CCTV, dependant on severity of the issue - Complete a full property survey, including an inspection of cavity wall insulation, thermal imaging, secure damp and humidity measurements and carry out an underground survey via digital hardware, if appropriate.
+We will evaluate the results of the survey to establish the cause of the problem and advise you of the remedial action we will take, steps you should take and any further work that is required in the future, together with a timeframe for this. - Provide supportive communication around preventing damp and mould, prior to each visit arranged in connection with these issues.

-8.0 Value for Money
+7.0 Value for Money

-- Fixing damp and mould once it has taken hold of a property can be extremely costly.
-By enhancing stock condition surveys to include a full property service as well monitoring any potential causes of damp and mould during day-to-day visits, the cost to the service should reduce. - A full property service may also reduce reactive repairs unrelated to damp and mould issues. - The cost to other public services such as the health service will reduce by improving living conditions.
+- 7.1 Resolving damp and mould once it has taken hold of a property can be extremely costly.
+By enhancing our stock condition surveys to include a full property service, as well as, monitoring any potential causes of damp and mould during day-to-day visits, the overall cost to the service should reduce. - 7.2 A full property service may also reduce reactive repairs unrelated to damp and mould issues.
+The cost and burden to other public services such as our health services will reduce, by improving living conditions.

-9.0 Complaints & Compensation
+8.0 Complaints & Compensation

-- 9.1 If a tenant is dissatisfied with the service they have received in relation to a repair or where a repair has not been completed, they can make a complaint via complaints@radcliffehs.org.
-For more information see RHS Complaints Policy. - 9.2 Tenants may be entitled to compensation if RHS has failed to complete repairs within our established guidelines.
-See RHS Compensation Policy.
+- 8.1 If a resident is dissatisfied with the service they have received in relation to a repair or where a repair has not been completed, they can make a complaint via complaints@radcliffehs.org.
+For more information see our RHS Complaints Policy. - 8.2 Residents may be entitled to compensation if we have failed to complete repairs within our established guidelines.
+See our RHS Compensation Policy.

-10.0 Legislation & Regulation
+9.0 Legislation & Regulation